Skip to main content

 Extension.js validates:

-• __MSG_*__ references in manifest against default locale keys
+• __MSG_*__ references in the manifest against default locale keys

 Troubleshooting missing locale keys